amoerie/HtmlBuilders/README.md

 		.Append(new HtmlTag("button").Type("submit").Class("btn").Append("Sign in"));
 ```

-### Or maybe you just want to write the HTML like you've been doing since the olden days?
+Or you can just write the HTML

 ```c#
 	var parsed =